Elmer Tarbox: Political career

 In 1966, Tarbox ran successfully for the 76th District in the Texas House of Representatives.
 Tarbox was reelected twice to the same district and twice more in the 75th District.
 While a member of the legislature, he served on the appropriations committee that established the Texas Tech University School of Law and what is now the Texas Tech University Health Sciences Center (TTUHSC).

 Personal life

-From 1946–1947, Tarbox served as president of the Texas Technological College Alumni and Ex-Students Association (now known as the Texas Tech Alumni Association).
+From 1946 to 1947, Tarbox served as president of the Texas Technological College Alumni and Ex-Students Association (now known as the Texas Tech Alumni Association).
 He married Maxine Barnett on March 29, 1944, and they had four children before she died in 1978.
 Tarbox founded the Tarbox Parkinson's Disease Institute in 1972 at the TTUHSC, to help develop a treatment and cure for Parkinson's disease, from which he suffered.
 On November 2, 1987, Tarbox died of complications of Parkinsonism and was buried at Resthaven Cemetery in Lubbock.